dotnetcore/FlubuCore/docs/en/buildscript-fundamentals.md

         .AddCoreTaskAsync(x => x.Pack())
         .DependsOnAsync(test2, test3);
 ```
-Target executed in parallel have sequential logging on by default.
+Target executed in parallel with FlubuCore runner have sequential logging on by default.

 `flubu target1 target2 --parallel`